cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ## Releases

-A Release in BOSH is a packaged bundle of service descriptors (known as Jobs in BOSH), a collection of software bits and configurations.
-A release contains all the static bits (source or binary) required to have BOSH manage an application or a distributed service.
-A Release is typically not restricted to any particular environment an as such it can be re-used across clusters handling different stages in a service life cycle, such as development, QA, staging or production.
-The BOSH CLI manages both the creation of releases and the deployments into specific environment.
+A Release in BOSH is a packaged bundle of service descriptors known as Jobs.
+Jobs are collections of software bits and configurations.
+Any given Release contains all the static bits (source or binary) required to have BOSH manage an application or a distributed service.

+A Release is typically not restricted to any particular environment.
+As such, it can be re-used across clusters handling different stages in a service life cycle, such as Development, QA, Staging, or Production.
+The BOSH CLI manages both the creation of Releases and their deployments into specific environments.

 ## Deployments